 ZARIT BURDEN INTERVIEW (ZBI)

-One of the most widely used instrument for assessing the burden experienced by the caregivers of persons with dementia.
+One of the most widely used instruments for assessing the burden experienced by caregivers of persons with dementia.

 Introduction

-Family caregivers play an increasingly important role in health care and long-term care.
-People experiencing acute health care problems such as a recent surgery or who require a complex regimen of treatment often depend on a family member for assistance.
+Family caregivers play an increasingly important role in health and long-term care.
+People experiencing acute health-care problems, such as a recent surgery, or who require a complex regimen of treatment often depend on a family member for assistance.
 Likewise, older people with chronic disabilities typically depend on family so that they can remain at home and carry out daily activities of living (ADL).
 In these kinds of situations, family caregivers may find that the time, effort, and energy involved in providing help exceeds what they are willing or able to provide.
-They may also find that caregiving interferes with other valued activities in their lives including employment, relationships with family and friends, and leisure time.
+They may also find that caregiving interferes with other valued activities in their lives, including employment, relationships with family and friends, and leisure time.
 A fundamental element of the care process is caregivers’ subjective reactions or burden.
 These subjective reactions indicate how well caregivers are able to manage the varied demands they face and the impact those demands are having on their lives.
-Furthermore, caregivers will base care decisions such as whether to seek help or to end their caregiving role based on these subjective feelings of burden.
+Furthermore, caregivers will base care decisions, such as whether to seek help or to end their caregiving role, based on these subjective feelings of burden.

 The Zarit Burden Interview (ZBI) provides a comprehensive assessment of subjective burden.